mtumilowicz/reports/README.md

     this.cellBorder = new CellBorder();
 }
 ```
-more exemplary code of usages PdfCellBuilder in test package: ReportHeader,
+more exemplary code of usages *PdfCellBuilder* in classes (test package)
-SummaryBooksCollectionTable, BooksCollectionTable
+: _ReportHeader, SummaryBooksCollectionTable, BooksCollectionTable_

 XLS
 ---